kelseyjo959/aws-solutions-architect/EC2/README.md

 * *EBS Root Volumes of default AMIs cannot be encrypted*
 * Snapshots of encrypted Volumes are encrypted automatically
 * Volumes restored from encrypted Snapshots are encrypted automatically
-* only unencrypted Snapshots can be shared
+* only un-encrypted Snapshots can be shared
 * Upon creation of EC2 Instance, the Root Volume can be encrypted
   * If you need to encrypt it at a later date, this is the process:
-    * create snapshot of unencrypted root device volume
+    * create snapshot of un-encrypted root device volume
     * create copy of the Snapshot and select encryption type
     * create AMI from this copy
-    * use AMI to launch new encrpyted Instance
+    * use AMI to launch new encrypted Instance

 > *Next Up:* [**CLoud Watch**](./cloud-watch.md)